section-engineering-education/engineering-education/articles/hash-tables-in-javascript/index.md

 <iframe width="478" height="269" src="https://www.youtube.com/embed/giFgWX-N0Mk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Wrapping Up
 Finally, you made it to the end of this article.
 We learned that hash tables are data structures that store data using key-value pairs.
-Also, we learned hash tables are widely used because they are fast and efficient.
+Also, we learned that hash tables are widely used because they are fast and efficient.

 To summarize:
-- The reader has learned about what are hash tables.
+- You have learned about what are hash tables.
 - How hash tables work.
-- The reader has also known how to implement hash tables in JavaScript.
+- You have also known how to implement hash tables in JavaScript.

 I hope this article will shed light on hash tables in JavaScript.